CarterRock49/CPlusPlus_Old_Projects/README.md

 Week 5 Assignment

 The program gives the user a mulitude of options to go about purchasing surf boards via the use of loops, decision structures, and muliple functions.

+Week 6 Assignment

+This program takes input from a file and finds the average and outputs that to the terminal through usage of arrays, loop, and muliple functions.

+Week 7 Assignment

+This program takes input from a file and finds the average and outputs that to the terminal through usage of arrays, loop, a struct, and muliple functions.